If you’re curious about starting a WordPress blog in the most efficient way possible, have no fear, this guide is for you!

 Step 5: Install the Genesis framework for WordPress

 I was late in the game and didn’t discover Genesis until 2016.
 I did a massive amount of research and waited a long time before I bought this framework.
 Looking back, I realize now that the Genesis framework is the one thing I wish I used straight from the get-go.
 Not only is it well coded, but the structure reflects coding best practices, which is good for SEO.
 When it comes to WordPress updates, I never have to worry thanks to Genesis.
-You should read this post for more details on why Genesis is the foundation of a smart WordPress design.

 There are also so many child themes to choose from with the Genesis framework (my child theme is the Foodie Pro Theme which you can click here to learn more).